vankessel/vankessel.github.io/blog/_posts/2018-06-16-intro-to-neural-networks-1.md

 Sometimes these connections are altered such as in the case of [**residual networks**](https://arxiv.org/abs/1512.03385), where the inputs to a layer can skip some number of layers forward and add its value to the output.
 This means if the last layer naturally outputs zeros, it will now output its input, acting like an [**identity function**](https://en.wikipedia.org/wiki/Identity_function).
 The ability for layers to easily form an identity function allows for residual networks to become very deep by reducing the [**vanishing gradient problem**](#vanishing-gradient-problem).

 [**Dropout**](https://en.wikipedia.org/wiki/Dropout_(neural_networks)) is another method of connecting layers.
 This method reduces the problem of [**overfitting**](https://en.wikipedia.org/wiki/Overfitting), which is when the network is plagiarizing the training data instead of generalizing it.
 This is like learning by memorization as opposed to learning by understanding.
 Dropout will randomly disconnect a given percentage of connections between two layers during training.
-Will this not break the network?
-The answer is no, it actually makes it more robust.
+Will this break the network?
+No, it actually makes it more robust.
 The network learns how to arrive at the correct answer even with missing data.
 Once the network is fully trained and is being applied, dropout is no longer enabled and all the connections are active.
 There is one obvious issue with this, if the network was trained to give a correct answer with 50% of the connections, the trained network will now use 100% of the connections resulting in about twice the data being fed to the next layer.
 To equalize this, the trained network will multiply all values passing through the connections by the dropout percentage.

 ### Loss Function